-- buy premarin without prescription
+- buy ampicillin

 By almost all measures, not just mass shootings, our murder rate is among the highest for so-called developed nations.
 We also put a lot of people in jail; regardless of how much or how little prison deters repeat offenders, that’s not the mark of a peaceful society.
 My fear in the current debate is that our focus has become so narrow that even the best congressional bill will only modestly reduce the violence around us.

 Thoughtful discussions can occur.
 At a recent Urban Institute conference, DC Police Chief Cathy Lanier enraptured the audience with her command over homicide and other crime statistics, her understanding of what community qualities lower crime, and her constant effort to prevent, not simply solve, crime by engaging police on the ground, social welfare agencies, and others in preemptive efforts.

 When we have these types of discussions, it becomes clear that there is no one solution to violence because there’s no one simple cause.
 Smart police work, early intervention in violent households, neighborhood integration, family counseling, safer gun triggers, mental health efforts, reduced availability of weapons, social norms and pressures, and granting mass murderers less of the media attention they seek all play an important role.
 Reducing violence requires movement on all fronts, so that vicious cycles become replaced by virtuous cycles, where one positive step multiplies upward the gains from other positive steps.

 But, once again, we’ve managed to turn an opportunity to confront broad issues of how to build a better—in this case, safer—society into a narrow political battle where victory will be defined mainly by whether the National Rifle Association gets its way.
 Advancing societies like ours should aspire higher.